 Where students become success stories.

-State-certified teachers apply creative and advanced techniques.
-If a student has a passion, we want her to pursue it at Chrysalis.
-Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to art to music.
-They also teach skills that prepare her for college and a professional career.
-We have a college prep advisor who looks at realistic plans for students’ futures and helps guide seniors through college applications.
+State-certified teachers use creative and advanced techniques for every core class.
+Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to science, art and music.
+Instructors also teach skills that prepare students for college and a professional career.
+We have a school counselor who looks at realistic plans for students’ futures, and helps guide seniors through college applications.
 In fact, because of the confidence and success experienced in and out of our classrooms, the majority of our program graduates go on to pursue higher education.

-Some students come to Chrysalis with a history of academic failure and, to help show a student that she can be successful, we can offer tutoring, one-on-one support, extra time on assignments and testing, reading material out loud, printed notes and many other accommodations, whether the student comes to us with a 504 or IEP in place or not.
+Some students come to Chrysalis with a history of academic challenges.
+To help show a student that she can be successful, we can offer tutoring, one-on-one support, extra time on assignments and testing, reading material out loud, printed notes and many other accommodations, whether the student comes to us with a 504 or IEP in place or not.
 Chrysalis teachers use their small class sizes to offer a myriad of extra support to students who need it.

 We also have students who arrive at Chrysalis with a history of high academic achievement, and our teachers strive to challenge these students to continue learning to their full potential.
 Because of the small class sizes and variety of classes offered, teachers can ensure that high-achieving students are provided with stimulating learning experiences tailored to meet their needs and interests.